 Pattern: Context engineering via delegation.

-A SubTask is when the Agent starts its next context at a specific step in the process, often to reduce the size of the context window.
+A Subagent is when the Agent starts another one with a fresh context to reduce the sizes of the context windows.
 Necessary information is passed through Cross-Context Memory or prompt.
-Once completed, the SubTask summarizes its result and returns it to the initiator.
+Once completed, the Subagent summarizes its result and returns it to the initiator.

 ⛓️ Taskchain